jkarjala/starmines-tng/README.md

 You can play the game at my [website](https://www.jpkware.com/smtng/).

-The StarMines the Next Generation is licensed under [GNU General Public License v3](LICENSE).
+StarMines: The Next Generation Copyright Jari Karjala 1999-2019 - licensed under [GNU General Public License v3](LICENSE).

 ### Tools and resources used